 Blue Lagoon is a place that I haven’t seen anything like that.
 The amazing blue shade of the ocean water makes you wonder that is this place even real.

 Reaching here is little tricky though.
 We couldn’t see any sign board while coming from the yellow bridge.
-Checking the route on your cellphone maps will be the best option.
+Checking the route on your cellphone maps would be the best option.

 Make sure you walk a little further towards the side of Mahana cliff jumping point to see some more crazy shades of blue on the water.
 My first reaction of it was, who mixed cobalt in the water?!